Felilou/pos-hustle/HIF_FT_java/readme.md

 your skills in implementing and testing a RESTful API.

-No persistence implementation is expected.
+No ft_ormapping.persistence implementation is expected.

 Generate the required test data inside your tests.